 If you’re like most practice owners, you’ve spent the majority of your adult life building your practice, and it’s the most valuable asset you own.
 But what’s surprising is that many practice owners don’t make the investments to ensure their practice is as valuable as possible.
-This week we’ll be talking about some of the key steps winning practices are taking to maximize their value – whether or not they ever intend to sell.
+This week we’ll be talking about some of the critical steps winning practices are taking to maximize their value – whether or not they ever intend to sell.

 What’s Wrong With This Picture?

-The good news is, there are many steps that a practice owner can and should take to increase the value of the practice – regardless of exit strategy.
+The good news is, there are many steps that a practice owner can and should take to increase the value of the practice – regardless of the exit strategy.

 What Matters More: The Market’s Timing – or Yours?

-It can be tempting to consider selling, with the increase in valuations that is being promoted so widely in vetmed publications and chat groups.
+It can be tempting to consider selling, with the increase in valuations being promoted so widely in vetmed publications and chat groups.
 It might seem like a “magical” time to sell a practice.
 But this is an incomplete picture.

-Veterinary practices are not stocks that shoot up and down in value all the time – in fact that’s what makes them so valuable!
+Veterinary practices are not stocks that shoot up and down in value all the time – in fact, that’s what makes them so valuable!
 Veterinary practices are an astonishingly durable asset.

-Valuations are high for a number of legitimate macroeconomic reasons, including record low interest rates, lack of other investments, and the fact that vetmed is fairly recession-proof, among others.
+Valuations are high for a number of legitimate macroeconomic reasons, including record-low interest rates, lack of other investments, and the fact that vetmed is fairly recession-proof, among others.
 Forbes pointed out that “in the last recession, the veterinary practice management business was flat to 1% down, compared to most other industries whose revenue was down by 10 to 50%.”

 Bottom line: if everyone wants to buy your practice, it’s probably because it’s valuable.

-Private equity firms' goal is to beat the average long run and quarterly return of the stock market, which is approximately 7% percent per year.
+Private equity firms' goal is to beat the average long-run and quarterly return of the stock market, which is approximately 7% percent per year.
 Overall, consolidated veterinary hospitals easily are meeting, and in many cases beating, that target.
 Returns of 20% or more are not uncommon. – Dr. Michael Dicks, leading veterinary economist, writing for VIN News

 So if it’s not about timing the market, what is the timing that really matters when it comes to selling your practice?
 It’s probably more about the “timing” of your own life – your goals, your family, and how you want to spend your time.